 Newtown PA 18940-0995

-NOTE: Special thanks to Matt Slayton in Magoosh Student Help and my fellow Magoosh LSAT blogger Sean Cooke for doing the initial research and assisting with the writing.
+NOTE: Special thanks to Matthew Slayton in Magoosh Student Help and my fellow Magoosh LSAT blogger Sean Cooke for doing the initial research and assisting with the writing.